aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

 ## Assumptions

 You can choose how to structure your backup data in the Amazon S3 bucket, based on your current setup.
-The default behaviour of the Lambda function assumes that in the root of the bucket, there will be folders ([Amazon S3 prefixes](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-prefixes.html)) that hold backup data for different types of systems, applications, locations, customers, or any other structure you want to monitor.
+The default behaviour of the Lambda function assumes that in the root of the bucket, there will be folders ([Amazon S3 prefixes](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-prefixes.html)) that hold backup files [(objects)](([objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingObjects.html))) for different types of systems, applications, locations, customers, or any other structure you want to monitor.
 E.g. lets say you have three different types of applications that you are backing up data for: a web application, a CRM application, and a database.
 In this case, each application will be backed up to three different folders in the same bucket, namely:

     - web
     - crm